 - Use HTML formatting if necessary.
 If your FAQs require formatting or multiple paragraphs, use HTML tags.
 Otherwise, your content will appear as plain text.

-Screenshots can play a big role in the success of your app.
+Screenshots can play a big role in the success of the app.
 Use professional screenshots of your app to showcase the user experience.